Overview

 Public consultation on the community centre

-The council has been working with community groups at the three local community sites since 2016.
-The current Film Oxford (Catherine Street) site and East Oxford Games Hall (Collins Street) will be redeveloped for housing to help fund the project, and those community groups will move to the redeveloped East Oxford Community Centre.
+The council worked with community groups at the three local community sites since 2016.
+The Film Oxford (Catherine Street) site and East Oxford Games Hall (Collins Street) will be redeveloped for housing to help fund the project, and those community groups will move to the redeveloped East Oxford Community Centre.

 Community engagement event for housing redevelopment